At Epic Dentistry for Kids we are able to provide nitrous oxide

 What are the alternatives to nitrous oxide?

 There are a few alternatives for nitrous oxide, but treatment and procedure options vary greatly depending on the child and their specific situation.
-Your pediatric dentist will discuss all of your options with you when planning for treatment.
+Your pediatric dentist in Aurora will discuss all of your options with you when planning for treatment.
 Don’t be afraid to ask questions!

 When do pediatric dentists use nitrous oxide?